All Episodes

 He wants to take it all over.

-In the sense of being a politician or a president or what have you.
+Where is the evidence he is anything traditional in the sense of being a politician or a president or what have you?

 It's just the exact opposite.

-and in so doing give politicians of both parties a pass for any culpability.
+you know, expanding the alternative minimum tax as a way of further raising taxes and in so doing give politicians of both parties a pass for any culpability.

 He's not aware of anything involving the AMT.

-So know that uh going in.
+So know that going in.

 But we'll still tell you what is potentially on the table.

-Well, we know we know this 401k stuff, nationalizing your 401k is on the table.
+Well, we know, we know this 401k stuff, nationalizing your 401k is on the table.

 Student loans have been nationalized.

-And by the way, about that, student loan debt is now it's to the point it'll never be paid back.
+And by the way, about that, student loan debt is now, it's to the point it'll never be paid back.

 Student loan debt, aggregate, the cumulative total now, it'll never be repaid.

-I mean, because it's made up of individuals who are never going to earn enough money given Obama's policies to get close to paying it back, which is just fine with Obama.
+I mean, because it's made up of individuals who are never going to earn enough money, given Obama's policies, to get close to paying it back, which is just fine with Obama.

 You must.